-Chinese chili oil (Chinese chili sauce)is an essential seasoning for lots of Chinese cuisine, especially Szechuan style dishes.
+Learn how to make Chinese chili oil (Chinese chili sauce), the essential seasoning for lots of Chinese cuisines, especially Szechuan-style dishes.
 And Elaine gets the secrets of making the perfect Chinese chili oil with strong enough flavor and bright red color.

 About the spices

 In Sichuan cuisine, spices play important roles.
-If you visit a Sichuan style restaurant selling Chongqing noodles, they use lots of spices in the hot oil.
+If you visit a Sichuan-style restaurant selling Chongqing noodles, they use lots of herbs in the hot oil.
 It is ok to skip some of the spices but at least you need to prepare ginger, bay leaves, scallion white, star anise, Chinese cinnamon, Sichuan peppercorn, and cloves.

-Keep the chili oil in air-tight container and this can be kept up to one month in room temperature.
+Keep the chili oil in an air-tight container and this can be kept for up to one month at room temperature.

-This chili oil can be directly used in following recipes.
+This chili oil can be directly used in the following recipes.

 - Poached Chicken with Chili Sauce (Saliva Chicken)